Rifle Scope Adjustment

 set rifle scope adjustment of all .... is the parallax setting.
 This is NOT a focus adjustment or a range

-The way to set this adjustment is seldom to just dial the correct distance printed on the scope.
+The way to make this adjustment is seldom to just dial the correct distance printed on the scope.

 This adjustment usually needs to be set more accurately (with the rifle securely positioned on a bench) so that you can look through